 The modus operandi of the Ultrasonic Pulse Velocity test is to place transducers on both sides of the crack and carry out multiple iterations of the Ultrasonic Pulse velocity test at a varied spacing of the transducers for the calculation of the crack depth in the concrete.

 Crack formation in concrete is an inevitable phenomenon.
-Some crack formations can be perilous, whereas some can be trivial.
+Some crack formations can be perilous, whereas others can be trivial.
 However, thorough monitoring, documentation, and analysis of these defects should be carried out to ensure safety.
 A difficulty in measuring crack depth is that the further the crack penetrates the concrete, the narrower its width gets, making it harder to determine the extent to which the crack has entered the concrete.

 Different non-destructive techniques may have their formulae and methods of calculation, some of which are:

-The Ultrasonic Testing method uses a transducer to induce impact on the surface of the concrete.
+The Ultrasonic Testing Method uses a transducer to induce impact on the surface of the concrete.
 Laws of refraction are hence taken into consideration, and various properties of the concrete are gauged.
 Crack depth is one of those measured features, the formula for which is as follows:

 Where D denotes the Crack depth; Cp represents Longitudinal wave velocity; ∆t gives the time of flight of the wave; H is the distance from the crack to the receiving transducer.